ttompk/als/.ipynb_checkpoints/readme-checkpoint.md

 ### Surpises

 Approximately 90% of ALS subjects ultimately die from respiratory failure.
 Interestingly, respiratory functional test data (FVC and SVC) were not predictors of length of survival and where not included in the final model.
 Literature from research studies appear to contrast with these findings, [Mousavi *et al.*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4240929/), [Schmidt *et al.*](https://onlinelibrary.wiley.com/doi/pdf/10.1002/mus.20450), [Wolf *et al.*](https://bmcneurol.biomedcentral.com/articles/10.1186/s12883-014-0197-9).
 These papers report grouping subjects by setting a threshold for pulmonary function, e.g. below 75% of percent normalized function.
 This is a good idea for further work.
-Additionaly, FVC measurements were taken across multiple studies which can introduce a source of variation in addition to a test which presumably has greater variation than some biochemical tests as the to FVC tests requires subject volition to measure respiration forces.
+Additionaly, FVC measurements were taken across multiple studies which potentially introduced a source of variation.
+Presumably FVC measurements and neuromuscular function do not always correlate because the test requires subject volition to measure respiration forces.
+A less subjective measurement may enhance the predictive power of respiration forces in predicting length of survival.